Links on Android Authority may earn us a commission. Learn more.

 The router also features MU-MIMO technology for delivering a fast Wi-Fi connection to multiple devices simultaneously.
 It has a companion app for creating separate guest networks, prioritizing your devices, and setting parental controls.
 The Linksys WRT AC3200 offers loads of features, which means it isn’t the cheapest VPN router out there, though.

 Netgear Nighthawk XR500

 Gamers have a wide variety of Wi-Fi routers to choose from, and the Netgear Nighthawk XR500 even comes with VPN software included.
 It uses DumaOS, an operating system developed specifically for routers like the Nighthawk, which includes its own VPN client.
-While you will still have to sign up for a third-party VPN service, the Nighthawk, combined with the DumaOS, will make that setup process very simple.
+While you will still have to sign up for a third-party VPN service, the Nighthawk, combined with the DumaOS, will simplify that setup process.

-The Asus RT-AC5300 is equipped with MU-MIMO technology and features AirProtection, which offers vulnerability protection, malicious site blocking, and more.
-Amazon currently sells it for around $295.
+The Asus RT-AC5300 is equipped with MU-MIMO technology and features AirProtection, which offers vulnerability protection, malicious site blocking, etc.

-These are the best VPN routers you can get your hands on in our opinion, although we’re sure there are plenty of other great options available.
-Did we overlook a router with VPN for this list?
-Let us know in the comments.
+These are our picks for the best VPN routers you can get your hands on, although we’re sure there are plenty of other great options available.
+We’ll update this post with new models once they launch.